|Author||Kelly Olson, Sean Gulley, Simon Peffers, Justin Drake, Dankrad Feist|

 ModExp benchmarks for different libraries can be found at the following spreadsheet.

-While alternative libraries can provide improved performance, this option is not recommended at this time.
+While alternative libraries can provide improved a further 2-5x improvement in performance, this option is not recommended at this time.

-An alternative ‘complexity’ function can be found at the following spreadsheet.
+A comparison of the current ‘complexity’ function and the proposed function described above can be found at the following spreadsheet.

 The new complexity function has a better fit vs. the execution time when compared to the current complexity function.
 This better fit is because the new complexity formula accounts for the use of binary exponentiation algorithms that are used by ‘bigint’ libraries for large exponents.
 You may also notice the regression line of the proposed complexity function bisects the test vector data points.
 This is because the run time varies depending on if the modulus is even or odd.

 Recommended Option (2): Change value of GQUADDIVISOR:

 After changing the ‘computational complexity’ formula it is necessary to change

 QGUADDIVSOR to bring the gas costs inline with their runtime.
 We recommend changing the value from ‘20’ to ‘3’.
 With this change, the cost of the ModExp precompile will have a higher cost (gas/second) than other precompiles such as ECRecover.